 - Constantly fidget and squirm

 - Interrupt often, or say the wrong thing at the wrong time

 - Have a quick temper or “short fuse”

 Whether or not your child’s symptoms of inattention, hyperactivity, and impulsivity are due to ADHD, they can cause problems if left untreated.
 Children who can’t focus or control themselves or get into trouble at school often find it hard to make friends.
 These frustrations can later lead to low self-esteem as well as friction for the whole family.

 Treatment can make a dramatic difference in your child’s symptoms.
 With the right support, your child can get on track for success in all areas of life.

-If you’re interested in learning more about ADD and ADHD therapy, contact me today.
-I would be happy to share how I can help your child achieve success and grow.
+If you’re interested in learning more about ADHD therapy, contact us today.
+We would be happy to share how we can help you or your child achieve success and grow.